Shreyas95Katti/Real-Time-Object-Measurement/README.md

-# Real-Time-Object-Measurement
+# Real-Time Object Measurement

 Greetings!!

-A project concept chosen for its originality.
-I was fortunate to be given the opportunity to lead a remarkable team of ambitious individuals in the pursuit of this project.
-The goal of this project is to automate the process of measuring the dimensions of the item in frame.
-The overall goal was to enhance industry conditions by making measurement more precise and efficient.
-I am delighted to inform you that this project has been launched on the cloud using the streamlit library.
+This project was chosen for its originality, and I was fortunate to lead a remarkable team of ambitious individuals in its pursuit.
+The goal is to automate the process of measuring the dimensions of objects in the frame, enhancing industry conditions by making measurement more precise and efficient.
+I'm delighted to inform you that this project has been launched on the cloud using the Streamlit library.

+## Overview

-The project incorporates ArUco marker and OpenCV ideas.
-The product can measure square, rectangular, and circular shaped objects, and the team is excited to move on with this project in order to generalise the procedure.
-The team is now concentrating on measuring irregular things as well.
-A normal ArUco marker must be placed in the frame for the product to operate in real time.
-This is done to guarantee that all measurements are exact.
-The module is constructed in such a manner that the object measurements are taken in relation to the ArUco marker.
-There are two modules: one for doing image based measurements and another for doing the same in real time carried out with the help of a simple stereo camera.
-The "streamlit" file is used to deploy the above modules onto the cloud.
+The project incorporates ArUco marker and OpenCV concepts.
+It can measure square, rectangular, and circular shaped objects.
+The team is excited to generalize the procedure to measure irregular objects as well.
+For the product to operate in real time, a standard ArUco marker must be placed in the frame to ensure all measurements are accurate.

-## Thank You
+## Modules

+1. **Image-Based Measurements**:
+   - Takes measurements from images with the ArUco marker in frame.

+2. **Real-Time Measurements**:
+   - Uses a simple stereo camera to perform measurements in real time with the ArUco marker as a reference.

+The "streamlit" file is used to deploy these modules onto the cloud.